chriscalo/gae-node-datastore/README.md

 ### Setup

 1. Create a project from the [GCP Console][gcp-console] and note the project ID.
-2. Install the `gcloud` command line tool.
-3. Sign in via `gcloud auth login`.
+2. Sign in via `gcloud auth login`.

 ### Deploy to GCP